robinhilliard/defunit/README.md

 Note that core/other isn't an SI vs Imperial units thing - kmh is an SI unit, but it's not the velocity unit the developer has chosen to work in (ms-1).
-You are free to choose whatever units suit as your core set - FPS, currencies, or perhaps fully-laden-jumbo-jet oil-rig emperor penguins if you're a Discovery Channel researcher.
+You are free to choose whatever units suit as your core set - foot/pound/seconds, currencies, or perhaps fully-laden-jumbo-jet/oil-rig/emperor-penguins if you're a Discovery Channel researcher.

 DefUnit will create sensible `@doc` and `@typedoc` attributes.
 If you use [Pandoc](http://pandoc.org) with ex_doc on your module by installing Pandoc and adding: